Collaborative filtering based on nonnegative/binary matrix factorization: Introduction

-In this paper, we propose a novel approach for applying NBMF to collaborative filtering.
-Previous studies have employed NBMF for image analysis~\cite{OMalley2018,Asaoka2020,Asaoka2023} that deals with dense data matrices, where the majority of matrix elements have nonzero values.
+In this paper, we propose a novel approach for applying NBMF to collaborative filtering and demonstrate the advantages of utilizing a low-latency Ising machine to execute the proposed method.
+Previous studies have employed NBMF for image analysis that deals with dense data matrices, where the majority of matrix elements have nonzero values~\citep{OMalley2018,Asaoka2020,Asaoka2023}.
 By contrast, collaborative filtering involves sparse data matrices, with most elements remaining undetermined.
 We propose a modified NBMF algorithm that masks undetermined elements within the data matrix to improve the prediction accuracy.
-In addition, we compare NBMF with NMF in terms of the quality of the solution and computation time and investigate the dependency of the characteristics on the sparsity and size of the problem.
-To accelerate the NBMF algorithm, we used an SB-based machine implemented with a field-programmable gate array (FPGA)~\cite{Goto2021,Hidaka2023} that supports up to 2,048 spins and has full spin-to-spin connectivity (no need for minor embedding techniques required for local-connectivity Ising machines~\cite{OMalley2018,Golden2021, Asaoka2020,Asaoka2023}).
+In addition, we compare NBMF with NMF in terms of solution quality and computation time, and investigate the dependency of these characteristics on the sparsity and size of the problem.
+To accelerate the NBMF algorithm, we used an SB-based machine implemented with a field-programmable gate array (FPGA)~\citep{Goto2021,Hidaka2023} that supports up to 2,048 spins and has full spin-to-spin connectivity (no need for minor embedding techniques required for local-connectivity Ising machines).
 Incorporating an SB-based machine to update the binary matrix elements yields a substantial reduction in the overall computational time required for NBMF compared with NMF.
-Furthermore, the low-latency characteristic of the SB-based machine~\cite{Hidaka2023} (no need for network access) is advantageous for executing the iterative method using a general-purpose computer (a CPU) and Ising machine, alternatively, reducing the communication time between them.
-This study presents the first empirical evidence that NBMF, when implemented with a low-latency Ising machine, surpasses NMF in terms of both solution quality and overall computational efficiency.